vmleon/mysql-dataintegrator-datascience-workshop/lab2/README.md

 >
 > Description (optional): `MySQL instance for Analytics`

-Between the three options, pick `HeatWave`. `Standalone` will work for the test but it doesn't include the Analytics Engine that will improve performance for Analytics.
+Between the three options, pick `HeatWave`. `Standalone` will work for the test, but it doesn't include the Analytics Engine that will improve performance for Analytics.

 For Username and password